reasonml/reason-react/docs/simple.md

 ### A Basic Greeting Component

-Reason's returns are implicit so you don't need to write `return`, it'll be the last item in the block:
+Reason's returns are implicit so you don't need to write `return`, it'll be the last item in the block.
+Reason has labelled parameters, these are prefixed by tilde, eg. `~message`.
+We need to wrap our message in `React.string()` to satisfy Reason's type system.

 ```reason
 /* Greeting.re */